 Grandparent 529 Benefits

 But for kids applying to FAFSA-only schools—the vast majority of colleges—it can pay to put money in a grandparent’s plan.
 The trick, however, is to use the funds to pay for college at the right time.
 If you use grandparent 529 money to pay for your child’s freshman fees, the withdrawn 529 funds must be reported as student income on the sophomore-year FAFSA.
 Student income is assessed at 50 percent in the EFC calculation, and can raise a family EFC significantly, compared to parent assets calculated at 5.6 percent.
-As a result, the traditional strategy is to use parent 529 funds for the first three years of college, drawing down parent assets, and grandparent funds during senior year because by then, the distribution won’t count toward and inflate an EFC calculation.
-However, upcoming changes to the FAFSA timeline are changing 529 considerations—in a good way.
+If your student doesn’t need the money from grandparents for the first two years of college, a good strategy to follow is to use parent 529 funds for the first two years of college, drawing down parent assets, and grandparent funds during the junior and senior years, because by then, the distribution won’t count toward and inflate an EFC calculation.

 Effects of New FAFSA Timeline on 529 Distributions

-Previously, the FAFSA opened on January 1, but for Fall 2016, the FAFSA opens on October 1.
-Families will use “prior-prior-year” tax forms, which means you’ll use your 2015 tax return to fill out the FAFSA for 2017 financial aid.
+Previously, the FAFSA opened on January 1, but starting Fall 2016, the FAFSA opens on October 1.
+Families will use “prior-prior-year” tax forms, which means you’ll use your 2016 tax return to fill out the FAFSA for 2018 financial aid.
 You’ll also be able to use the IRS Data Retrieval tool for easy population of numbers.

 Grandparent 529s can now be used for the junior and senior year because your sophomore-year income is what you will report for the senior-year FAFSA.
 Thus, grandparent 529 funds can be used to pay for junior and senior year college fees without negatively affecting the senior EFC—unless your child is headed into a fifth year.